 The Brain Benefits for Seniors

 Yoga is good for the mind.
 It sharpens the mind.
-It makes your brain more alert and improves your focus without activating your fight-or-flight response.
+It makes your brain more alert and improves focus without activating your fight-or-flight response.

 For seniors, the positive effects of regular yoga practice on the brain are more significant.